 This specification addresses a specific challenge faced in response to a need for interoperable APIs to be able to understand data regardless of source.
 A language was needed capable of modeling a wide variety of existing text and binary data formats.
-A working group was established at the Global Grid Forum (which later became the Open Grid Forum) in 2003 to create a specification for such a language which has now become a Full Recommendation of the OGF.
+A working group was established at the Global Grid Forum (which later became the Open Grid Forum) in 2003 to create a specification for such a language.
+This specification progressed through the OGF process starting as a workgroup 'informational' draft, then entering the OGF 2-stage process for "Recommendation Track" documents by becoming an official OGF Proposed Recommendation in 2011.
+As of February 2021 the specification was advanced to the final status of OGF Full Recommendation.
+(The OGF process is described in OGF GFD 152